spaceandtimelabs/sxt-proof-of-sql/CONTRIBUTING.md

 4. In the case of many commit messages to your branch, force the Pull Request to merge as a squashed merge.

-5. After the merge is done, delete your branch from the repository and check that the related issue was indeed closed.
+5. <a name="delete-merged-branch-and-check-related-issues"></a>After the merge is done, delete your branch from the repository and check that related issues were indeed closed.

 ### <a name="submit-pr"></a> Submitting a Pull Request (PR)